bsorav/superopt-project/README.md

 The following steps describe how to achieve it.

 1. Edit `sample.c` to add the C code.
-2. Run `make demo_results` in top-level directory.
+2. Run `make demo_results` in the top-level directory.
-   * `sample.c` will be compiled to x86 assembly using GCC and Clang/LLVM at `O3` optimization level to generate assembly files.
+   * `sample.c` will be compiled using GCC and Clang/LLVM at `O3` optimization level to generate x86 assembly files.
      * Compilation is triggered only if the C source is _newer_ than the assembly file or the assembly file is missing.
    * The assembly files are generated in `superopt-tests/build/demo` directory with names:
      * `sample.gcc.eqchecker.O3.i386.s`